 Swaddling is a practice which has been used around the world for centuries, originating as far back as 4000 b.c.
+There are many benefits of swaddling a baby.
 It not only calms and soothes babies, but also helps babies sleep longer.
 Recent studies have found that infants are quieter, sleep more, and have lower and more stable heart rates when swaddled.
 When done correctly, swaddling is is a wonderful and safe way to help calm and comfort your baby.

 Transitioning from womb to world is not so simple for your new little one.
 Babyies suddenly find themselves in cold and bright world from what was once a warm, cozy environment.
 Swaddling recreates the secure and cozy feeling of the womb, making this transition from baby easier.

 Touch has been proven to have neurological effects; it triggers a self-soothing response in the human brain, stabilizes our heart rate and blood pressure and lowers cortisol levels.
 Correspondingly, touch is fundamental for healthy infant development.
 A snug swaddles helps to mimic the soft pressure of a mother's touch, and helps baby have longer, more restful sleep with fewer disturbances.